Mathematics

 Mathematics at Salisbury High School is increasingly taught within a context which promotes an appreciation of the usefulness, power and beauty of the subject.
 It is essential that students are equipped with a solid foundation and are equipped with related skills base mathematically related skills and attitude to enable them to adapt as their needs and knowledge change.

 Students study Mathematics under the frameworks of the Australian Curriculum.
-Topics are covered under the three Content Strands of Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-The mathematics curriculum focuses on developing and refining students proficiency in fluency, understanding, reasoning and problem-solving.
+Topics are covered under the six interrelated strands of Number, Algebra, Measurement, Space, Statistics and Probability.
+The mathematics curriculum focuses on developing and refining students’ capabilities in fluency and flexibility, understanding, reasoning and problem-solving.
 These capabilities enable students to respond to familiar and unfamiliar situations by employing mathematical strategies to make informed decisions and solve problems efficiently.

-Numeracy skills are developed and reinforced through inquiry tasks, problem solving activities and the use of the online educational program Mathletics.
-Students are expected to reflect regularly on their teaching and learning through weekly Quick Writes and fortnightly Learning Logs.
+Numeracy skills are developed and reinforced through inquiry tasks, problem solving activities, collaborative thinking tasks and the use of the online educational program Mathletics.

 Stage 1 and 2 Subjects offered: